rust-lang/book/second-edition/src/ch01-02-hello-world.md

 your projects there.

-Open a terminal and enter the following commands to make a *projects* directory and a directory for the “Hello, world!” project within the *projects* directory.
+Open a terminal and enter the following commands to make a *projects* directory and a directory for the Hello, world! project within the *projects* directory.

 For Linux and macOS, enter this: